How Child Support & Maintenance Is Calculated in Colorado

 The gross income of each parent is defined broadly to include many factors, with a limited number of exclusions.
-When a parent is unemployed or underemployed, that parent may be imputed an income for purposes of determining their gross income for calculating child support.
-When a parent is unemployed or underemployed, the services of a vocational evaluator [link to experts, voc eval] should be considered to help in determining what that parent’s earning potential is.
+When a parent is unemployed or underemployed, that parent may be imputed an income for purposes of determining their gross income for calculating child support and maintenance .
+When a parent is unemployed or underemployed, the services of a vocational evaluator should be considered to help in determining what that parent’s earning potential is.

-Child support can be modified anytime there is a continuing change in circumstances that would warrant a 10% change in child support to be paid.
-Common changes that would warrant a modification of child support include: change in employment/income of either parent, change in parenting time, and/or a change in the needs of the child.
+Child support and maintenance can be modified anytime there is a continuing change in circumstances that would warrant a 10% change in child support and maintenance to be paid.
+Common changes that would warrant a modification of child support and maintenance include: change in employment/income of either parent, change in parenting time, and/or a change in the needs of the child.
 Hiring a Fort Collins child support lawyer to assist you through these transactions is an excellent decision.

 The effective date of a modification of child support can be either: the date of the filing of a motion to modify child support, the date of an agreed-upon change in custody, or the date of any court order affecting parenting time.